 Walking around Tuscany’s historic hill towns is one travel pleasure; seeing them from the air in the soft morning light is another.
 Keep your camera ready as you sail over vineyards, stone farmhouses, quaint villages, and fields of sunflowers.
 Recommended operators include Ballooning in Tuscany and Tuscany Ballooning.

-Check Prices for Sangallo Park Hotel in Siena
+Check Prices for Sangallo Park Hotel in Siena, Italy

 Queenstown, New Zealand